 Paleolinguistics – early spread of Indo-European language group

-Posted by jerry on September 2nd, 2004 — Posted in History, Writing
+Posted by Jerry on September 2nd, 2004 — Posted in History, Writing

 There appear to be at least three major competing hypotheses to explain the rapid spread of the Indo-European language group throughout europe at the conclusion of the Younger Dryas cold event around 10,800 BCE: